-Barrick currently manages 59 TSFs, of which 18 (30%) are operating and 41 (70%) are closed.
-A riverine tailings disposal system was used at the Porgera joint venture in PNG prior to entering care and maintenance on April 25, 2020.
-In connection with the restart of mining at Porgera, Barrick is developing a plan to reduce the volume of tailings that would be disposed of in the river.
+Barrick currently manages 61 TSFs, of which 18 (30%) are operating and 43 (70%) are closed.
+A riverine tailings disposal system is used at the Porgera joint venture in PNG as per its environmental licenses.
+Barrick has developed a tailings reduction roadmap aimed at reducing the volume of autoclave tailings disposed of in the river.
 This plan is currently at the pre-feasibility level.
-In 2023, independent reviews of the TSFs were conducted at the Company's Carlin - Goldstrike, Carlin - Gold Quarry, Lumwana, Pueblo Viejo and Turquoise Ridge mines, as well as the Giant Nickel, Grants, El Indio and Tambo closure sites.
+In 2024, independent reviews of the TSFs were conducted at the Company's Carlin (Goldstrike and Gold Quarry), Jabal Sayid, North Mara, Loulo-Gounkoto, Kibali, Tongon, Lumwana, Bulyanhulu, Pueblo Viejo, Cortez and Phoenix mines, the proposed Reko Diq TSF site, as well as the Nickel Plate, Bicroft, Mercur, Buzwagi, El Indio and Tambo closure sites.

 The Company has estimated future site reclamation and closure obligations, which it believes will meet current regulatory requirements.
-See Notes 2q and 27 of the Notes to the Consolidated Financial Statements for further information on Barrick's reclamation and closure obligations as at December 31, 2023.
+See Notes 2q and 27 of the Notes to the Consolidated Financial Statements for further information on Barrick's reclamation and closure obligations as at December 31, 2024.